 With more than a decade of experience under her belt, Nichole has overseen a 34% increase in portfolio-wide occupancy along with a 54% jump in ancillary income.
 In our chat, we learned that much of her success could be attributed to one core structural element in Pioneer’s operation: centralized leasing.

-In today’s post, we want to explore that topic and, in the process, give you 5 reasons why centralizing your leasing operation just might be the best thing you could do for your multifamily property management organization.
+But what is centralized leasing?
+And what are some multifamily leasing tips to get started?
+In today’s post, we want to explore those topics and, in the process, give you 5 reasons why centralizing your leasing operation just might be the best thing you could do for your multifamily property management organization.

 First things first, streamlining leasing saves managers time and money.
 As we learned in the interview, Pioneer was able to cut their human resources burden by nearly 50%.

 But cutting workforce needs isn’t just about saving money; it’s about resourcefulness.
 The current employment rate is hovering below 4%, leaving a severe shortage of high-quality individuals to fill key positions in every industry—including apartment leasing.

 According to Eric Bolton, CEO of Mid-America Apartment Communities (MAA), “the most important variable driving success onsite is the quality of the people who are working on the frontlines, providing service to our residents.”
 As Bolton goes on to point out, the current employment crunch is turning up the heat on multifamily managers and forcing them to compete for high-quality employees.

 So, why search for 10 needles in the labor market haystack when 5 will do just fine?